Michael Wolfe, Poet, Author, Film Producer

 Wolfe was a MacDowell Colony resident in poetry in 1968.
 Among other awards, he received an Amy Lowell Traveling Poets Scholarship in 1970, which was renewed for two further years.
 During this time he traveled and wrote in North and West Africa.
 His first books of poetry, fiction, and travel derive from this period.
 In the 1980s, he returned to North Africa several more times.
 All published books and articles are listed below.

-Cut These Words into My Stone: Selected Ancient Greek Epitaphs, Translated and Introduced by Michael Wolfe, with a Foreword by Richard P. Martin, will be published by Johns Hopkins University Press in 2012.
+His most recent publications have been three poetry chapbooks (2013, 2015, 2016), and a book-length collection of translations: Cut These Words into My Stone: Selected Ancient Greek Epitaphs, Translated and Introduced by the author, with a Foreword by Richard P. Martin, published by Johns Hopkins University Press in 2013.

-Current book projects include a novel, The Motorbike, a fourth book of poetry, Digging Up Russia, and a work of historical fiction, The Paris Mosque.
+Current book projects include a fictional memoir, The Motorbike, a fourth book of poetry, Digging Up Russia, and a work of historical fiction, The Paris Mosque.

 Wolfe's nonfiction works include a pair of books from Grove Press on the pilgrimage to Mecca: The Hadj: An American’s Pilgrimage to Mecca (1993), a first-person travel account, and One Thousand Roads to Mecca (1997), an anthology of ten centuries of travelers writing about the Muslim pilgrimage to Mecca.
 Shortly after September 11, 2001, he edited a collection of essays by American Muslims called Taking Back Islam: American Muslims Reclaim Their Faith.
 The book won the 2003 annual Wilbur Award for ‘Best Book of the year on a Religious Theme.’
 For four years, he wrote an occasional column for Beliefnet, a Web journal of the world’s religions.